faithnjoki/Akan-Names/readme.md

 Date: 5th September 2021.
 Developer: Faith Njoki Muthoni

 ## Description
+Akan names are derived from Ghanian culture.
+Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.

 The website has information about Akan names.
 Generates names depending on date of birth and gender.
 Its a  West African tribe.

 ## Setup/Installation Requirements